HelixNetwork/helix-dao-data/README.md

 ## Supply

 Supply in the HelixNetwork is static, there is no burning or mining of coins.
+The circulating supply is calculated by: `TOTAL_SUPPLY-TREASURY`.

 ### Supply in HLX:
 - `4292493394837504`